 Student Enrollment Demographics

-Housatonic Community College is located in Bridgeport, Connecticut, which has a population of more than 140,000 people and is the state’s largest city.
+Bridgeport, Connecticut has a population of more than 140,000 people and is the state’s largest city.
 Bridgeport features a number of performing arts venues and outdoor recreational activities.
 The Downtown Cabaret Theatre features cabaret, children’s theater and concerts.
 The 228-seat Playhouse on the Green hosts plays and musical events.
 The Klein Memorial Auditorium is home to the Greater Bridgeport Symphony and the Arena at Harbor Yard hosts sporting events and large concerts.
 The Black Rock Art Center presents performance artists from Africa, Asia, the Caribbean and North and South America.

 The museums in Bridgeport cover a range of history.
-The Discovery Museum and Planetarium shows exhibits on science.
-The Housatonic Community College Museum of Art has the largest the collection of art for a two-year school in the nation.
-The Barnum Museum focues on the history surrounding P.T.
+The Discovery Museum and Planetarium show exhibits on science.
+The Museum of Art has the largest collection of art for a two-year school in the nation.
+The Barnum Museum focuses on the history surrounding P.T.
 Barnum, who lived in town and housed his circus there in the winters.
-And the Beardsley Zoo is the only such entity in Connecticut.
+Finally, the Beardsley Zoo is the only such entity in Connecticut.

-Outdoor recreation opportunities happen at the city’s many parks and is known as “Park City.”
+Outdoor recreation opportunities happen at the city’s many parks and this area is known as “Park City.”
 The largest is Seaside Park, which is a 375-acre park.
-There is also the Beardsley Park, Beechwood Park and Pleasure Beach, among others.
+There is also Beardsley Park, Beechwood Park and Pleasure Beach, among others.

 For sports, the city features the minor league hockey team the Bridgeport Sound Tigers.
 Nearby Fairfield University competes in Division I sports, with the men’s and women’s basketball teams competing at the Arena at Harbor Yard.
 The Bridgeport Bluefish are the area’s minor league baseball team.